casperklein/homeassistant-addons-dev/pi-hole/README.md

 - Custom DNS server: `127.0.0.1#5353`
 - Disable all other configured DNS servers
-- Disable DNSSEC validation.
-This will be handled by dnscrypt-proxy.

 To test your setup, visit https://1.1.1.1/help.
 If you see "Using DNS over HTTPS (DoH): yes", all should be fine :)